Work With Us

 We also hire faculty into term appointments for a specified period of time for courses taught in the Faculty of Management.
 Sessional lecturers teach and/or perform related duties, including course coordination or lab supervision for a period of less than 12 months.

-The expected pay for this position is $8,000 per month
+The expected pay range for this position is $4,000 per month

 Sessional Lecturer Position in Finance at University of British Columbia